ussoewwin/ComfyUI-nunchaku-unofficial-z-image-turbo-loader/README.md

 ### Version 1.1

 - Added Diffsynth ControlNet support for Z-Image-Turbo models
+  - Note: Does not work with standard model patch loader.
+Requires a custom node developed by the author.
 - See [Release Notes v1.1](RELEASE_NOTES.md#v11) for details

 ### 2025-12-25